canonical/saml-integrator-operator/README.md

 A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators)
 deploying and managing a SAML Integrator on Kubernetes and bare metal.
-SAML is an XML-based open-standard for transferring identity data between two parties: an identity provider (IdP) and a service provider.
+SAML is an XML-based open-standard for transferring identity data between two parties: an identity provider (IdP) and a service provider (SP).

-This charm simplifies configuration of SAML service providers by providing a single point of configuration for all the requirers using the same SAML entity.
+This charm simplifies configuration of a SAML SP by providing a single point of configuration for all the requirers using the same SAML entity.

 ## Get started